perrygeo/axum-hurl-test/README.md

 # Testing Axum applications with Hurl

-[Hurl](https://hurl.dev/) is a fanstastic tool for testing HTTP services.
+[Hurl](https://hurl.dev/) is a CLI tool for testing HTTP services.

 [Axum](https://docs.rs/axum/latest/axum/) is an asynchronous Rust web server.

 Together, they are more than the sum of their parts.

 ## Hurl in a nutshell